What are OSLO’s features?

 Power and Accuracy.
 OSLO uses advanced optical design technologies, including a selection of optimization and tolerancing methods, high-performance non-sequential ray tracing, and stochastic source modeling and analysis.
 OSLO was the first program used for serious optical design on desktop computers, and it has been developed far more extensively than other software.

 Flexibility.
 A prime reason that OSLO has become the tool of choice for leading designers around the world is that it is easy to customize and adapt the program to specific needs.
 The reason for this is that OSLO uses advanced software technologies to bring the power of Windows into the realm of technical computing.
-In fact, the CCL language supplied with OSLO compares to Sun’s Java or Microsoft’s Visual Basic for Applications rather than to the simple macro languages supplied with other optical design software.
+IIn fact, the CCL language supplied with OSLO compares to Python, Java, or Visual Basic for Applications rather than to the simple macro languages supplied with other optical design software.